apache/skywalking/docs/en/setup/backend/backend-storage.md

     user: sa
 ```

-## ElasticSearch 6
+## ElasticSearch
 Active ElasticSearch 6 as storage, set storage provider to **elasticsearch**.

-**Required ElasticSearch 6.3.2 or higher, excepted 7.0.0 or higher.
+**Required ElasticSearch 6.3.2 or higher.
 HTTP RestHighLevelClient is used to connect server.**

+For ElasticSearch 6.3.2 ~ 7.0.0 (excluded), please download the `apache-skywalking-bin.tar.gz` or `apache-skywalking-bin.zip`,
+for ElasticSearch 7.0.0 ~ 8.0.0 (excluded), please download the `apache-skywalking-es7-bin.tar.gz` or `apache-skywalking-es7-bin.zip`.

+At the moment, ElasticSearch 6 and ElasticSearch 7 share the same configurations, as following:

 Setting fragment example